 Capital gains, dividends and interest on securities held in the Fund may be subject to withholding or capital gains taxes imposed by the country of origin of the issuer of any such securities.

-Withholding tax on dividends received for the year ended 31 December 2022 amounted to US\$284,912 (2021: US\$39,705).
-The were no Capital Gains tax for the year ended 31 December 2022 US\$Nil (2021: US\$Nil)
+There were US\$94,644 withholding tax on dividends received for the year ended 31 December 2024 (2023: US\$Nil) and capital gains tax for the year ended 31 December 2024 amounted to US\$Nil (2023: US\$Nil).